utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 Before an OAuth 2.0 token generated in Postman expires, Postman automatically refreshes it in the background before you send a request that uses it.
 The refreshed access token is updated in any requests that it's used in.
 Auto-refreshing is the default behavior.

 To turn this feature off or on, select **Auto-refresh access token**.
-To manually refresh a token, select **Refresh** next to the token expiration time.
+To manually refresh a token, select **Refresh**.
+The token's expiration time displays if the token expires within the next day.

 Auto-refresh is available when a refresh token is present.
 If no refresh token is present, the **Auto-refresh access token** toggle and the manual **Refresh** option aren't available.
 To check if a refresh token is present, select **Manage Tokens** in the **Token** dropdown list.
 To be present, a refresh token must be sent back by the service you are using.
 Postman doesn't provide refresh tokens.